Ahmed-Ssalem/IslamiApp/README.md

 - Reading the Noble Quran in calm colors that are comfortable for the eye.
 - Reading many hadiths of the Prophet.

-> The Electronic Rosary.
+> The Electronic Rosary

 - The electronic rosarry makes it easier for you to praise, provides you with many dhikrs, and the number of dhikrs that you praise.

-> Audio recitations.
+> Audio recitations

 - Listen to Quran recitations with the voice of more than 100 famous reciters.

-## Example of Application.
+## Example of Application

 ![video-1632144716](https://user-images.githubusercontent.com/62884380/134011767-3cb4349b-dccd-45b7-bd53-14501a5f405b.gif)

-Screenshots.
+Screenshots

 ![242304082_1813300575524317_2990312662136230702_n](https://user-images.githubusercontent.com/62884380/134011906-1419e3f3-48e2-43af-9582-569263d1e8a0.jpg)
 .